PepsiBlue-2002/Text-Editor/README.md

   This file contains the MoronText, ScrambleText, FlipText, Kerning, and ZalgoGlitch functions.
 The MoronText (named after the meme text format) uses an if else to capitalize every other letter beginning with the first letter of the word.
 Next the ScrambleText I feel was overcomplicated but uses array methods to scramble the input into random letters.
 Since it uses the Math.random function it also means every time you enter your input you will get a new output using your letters.
 FlipText isn't too crazy but I had to go online and get a list of upside down letters.
-The way it'ssetup it is missing any characters that aren't on a standard English keyboard and also doesn't do numbers.
+The way it's setup it is missing any characters that aren't on a standard English keyboard and also doesn't do numbers.
 Kerning was just putting some spaces in between the letters.
 Spanglish uses switch-case to replace any vowel with one that has an accent mark.
 Lastly ZalgoGlitch which I used 'Light' because I thought it was kinda weak; I looked to the Internet for help with as I had seen it used but didn't really know what it was.
 It's just taking small characters and mashing them into the input creating text nonsense.